jingyi1997/academic-kickstart/content/home/recent.md

 # Updates

+* 07/2021: One **ICCV'21** paper on few-shot image classification is accepted.
-* Start my Ph.D. at Stony Brook Computer Science!
+* 09/2019: Start my Ph.D. at Stony Brook Computer Science!